curran/d3-rosetta/README.md

 # d3-rosetta

+#### Create interactive dataviz with D3.js that "automagically" works as components in various frameworks.

+This project `d3-rosetta` is two things:

-A utility library for maximizing framework interoperability of [D3](https://d3js.org/) rendering logic through unidirectional data flow.
+ * A utility library for maximizing framework interoperability of [D3](https://d3js.org/) rendering logic through unidirectional data flow
+ * A rosetta stone of example implementations of the pattern across frameworks

 WORK IN PROGRESS - NOT READY FOR USE